 Anchorage Healthcare Center is a large nursing home located in Salisbury, Maryland.
-Featuring an overall rating of D, this is a well below average nursing home.
-At the end of the day, we would be very reluctant to recommend this place.
-Despite all this, one of the few highlights of this nursing home's report card is its impressive inspection grade.
-You can scroll down to learn more about inspections and other category scores
+Featuring an overall rating of C, this is a respectable nursing home.
+This place seems to have some things going for it.
+One of the highlights of this facility's report card is its impressive inspection reports, which you can find in the next paragraph.

 Anchorage Healthcare Center